TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-communitysdk.md

     productPesIds="15693"
     supportTopicIds="32402637"
  />

-# What are Community Supported SDKs?
+# What are Community-Supported SDKs?

-## **Recommended steps**
+## **Recommended Steps**

-If you're using a community supported SDK you will need to open an issue in GitHub to the respective project.
-If you're using a depreciated SDK please visit the GitHub repository as it will have the most up to date information.
+If you're using a community-supported SDK, you will need to open an issue in GitHub to the respective project.
+If you're using a depreciated SDK, please visit the GitHub repository as it will have the most up to date information.
 Please see the links below for the GitHub repository.<br>

 **Community Supported**<br>